awsdocs/iam-user-guide/doc_source/id_roles_create_for-user.md

 ## Creating an IAM Role \(Console\)<a name="roles-creatingrole-user-console"></a>

 You can use the AWS Management Console to create a role that an IAM user can assume\.
 For example, imagine that your organization has multiple AWS accounts to isolate a development environment from a production environment\.
-To view a high\-level description of the steps necessary to set up and use a role that allows users in the development account to access resources in the production account, see [Example Scenario Using Separate Development and Production Accounts](id_roles_common-scenarios_aws-accounts.md#id_roles_common-scenarios_aws-accounts-example)\.
+For a high\-level description of the steps to set up and use a role that allows users in the development account to access resources in the production account, see [Example Scenario Using Separate Development and Production Accounts](id_roles_common-scenarios_aws-accounts.md#id_roles_common-scenarios_aws-accounts-example)\.

 **To create a role \(console\)**